 - Always lift with your legs and not with your back.

 - Bend at your knees and not at your waist.
+Keep your back straight and look up when lifting.

 - Avoid using a dolly with items that are higher than chest-level.